Cleveland Metroparks Zoo is located in Cleveland, Ohio and opened in 1882.

 When the Cleveland Aquarium announced it was closing it 1985 a portion of the Cat and Primate building was renovated to house their collection of fishes and invertebrates.

 Zoo Director Emeritus Steve Taylor guided a period of opening themed exhibits that began in 1989.
 The Rainforest opened in 1992 as one of the first themed habitats.
-This marked the first time that the zoo had, had a permeant reptile collection since the 1959 flood.
+This marked the first time that the zoo had, had a permanent reptile collection since the 1959 flood.

 1997 saw the opening of Wolf Wilderness.
 In 2000 guests went on an Australian Adventure and then in 2004 the Sarah Allison Steffee Centre for Zoological Medicine opened.